dfreer/yolo-ninja/README.md

 yolo-ninja
 ==========
-This is a direct copy from code posted on Google code. (https://code.google.com/p/php-smtp-email-validation/)

-I copied it to github so I could use it with composer.
-None of the code has been altered.
+This started as a clone from https://code.google.com/p/php-smtp-email-validation/ and has evolved into something else.